bizflycloud/internship-0719/TD_Git/CONVERT AND RESIZE AN IMAGE.md

       > Now all the important data stand at the beginning of the image so it's time to shave of that unallocated part

      - To know where the partition ends and where the unallocated part begins, use: `fdisk -l this.img`

-      > Note two things in the output:

         - The partition ends on block "X" shown under `End`
         - The block-size is 512 bytes shown as `sectors of 1 * 512`

         > The numbers mean that the parition ends on byte "X"x512 of the file.
 After that byte comes the unallocated-part.